Peuuuur-Noel/unraid-web-push-notification/README.md

 * Safari (mobile)

-I don't have access to any Apple mobile devices, so I can't test Safari on them.
+I don't have access to an Apple mobile device, so I can't test Safari on it.

 ### Apple restrictions

 To enable push notifications, add unraid notifications settings page to Home Screen in iOS 16.4 or later.

-### Android devices
+### Mobile devices

 Notifications may not arrive instantly.
-It will depend on several factors: OS deep sleep, power management profile, application frozen when idle, battery level, network usage, ... and the way notifications are implemented (see this [comment](https://issues.chromium.org/issues/41351071#comment57) on Chromium Issue Tracker).
+It will depend on several factors: OS deep sleep, power management profile, application frozen when idle, battery level, network usage, ... and the way notifications are implemented (see this [comment](https://issues.chromium.org/issues/41351071#comment57) for Android on Chromium Issue Tracker).